-The accompanying unaudited consolidated financial statements of Innovative Food Holdings, Inc., and its wholly owned subsidiaries, Food Innovations, Inc. ("FII"), Food New Media Group, Inc. ("FNM") and 4 The Gourmet, Inc ("Gourmet") (collectively, the "Company, or "IVFH"), have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
+The accompanying unaudited consolidated financial statements of Innovative Food Holdings, Inc., and its wholly owned subsidiaries, Food Innovations, Inc. ("FII"), Food New Media Group, Inc. ("FNM"), Gourmet Foodservice Group, Inc. ("GFG"), and 4 The Gourmet, Inc (d/b/a For The Gourmet, Inc.) ("Gourmet") (collectively, the "Company, or "IVFH"), have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission.
 FNM is currently inactive.
 They do not include all of the information and footnotes required by accounting principles generally accepted in the United States of America for a complete financial statement presentation.
 U.S. accounting principles also contemplate continuation of the Company as a going concern.